Andy-TE/Andy-TE/faq.markdown

 1. I can't find the QR code?
 In the previous clue, you will be able to select the options which will give you a direct link to the page
 2. I'm stuck on a clue?
-There is a hint available for each clue and a spolier which will give you the location of the next
+There is a hint available for each clue and a spoiler which will give you the location of the next
 3. I want to give feedback!
 Head over to the contact section and you will be able to send us a message
 4. The clue is misleading